Welcome to Belgian Foodie®

 As a young adult I started making desserts to bring to potlucks or to other occasions.
 My "better-than-sex" cake had quite a few fans.
 My mother still calls this "Brad's cake" when she makes it.
 Later as a young father I branched out to other desserts and gradually to other dishes as well.

-Today I enjoy making all kinds of food and try to diversify my repertoire as much as possible.
+Today I enjoy making all kinds of food.
+I try to diversify my repertoire as much as possible.
 I especially like making anything that involves a dough, such as pasta, bread, pies, dim sum, dumplings, etc. If I can use my hands to knead the dough, even better!

 My cooking has evolved from using a lot of shortcuts, such as cake mixes, prepared soups, and other convenient items, to preparing dishes from scratch.
 Starting from scratch helps me ensure the quality of the ingredients used.
 There are so many meals that can be prepared in less than an hour from scratch and taste so much better than something purchased, yet at a lower cost.